dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 So its fundamentally a way to get exposure, use some tooling,

 BASED ON ALL THIS, we should just make the dreamcatcher directly and give it a ETH wallet to manage how funds get moved around ?

+Sell on OpenSea so that fundage can be minted to people using NFTs ?

+Your investment will not earn anything unless you participate, so there is no 3rd party to rely upon.